lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 ## Arbitrary

-If for some reason we needed prime values for many tests, it would be a burden to generate them this way for each property.
-In such cases solution is to write an instance for `Arbitrary`:
+There could be a scenario where we needed prime values for many tests, then it would be a burden to generate them this way for each property.
+In such cases solution is always to write an instance for `Arbitrary`:

 ```haskell
 newtype Prime a = Prime a deriving Show